mgeck64/ccalc-gtk3/readme.md

 floating point (and complex)
 - Supports floating point numbers with 100 decimal significant digits (+ guard digits)
+## Development Notes
+This project, developed for gtkmm-3, was originally developed for gtkmm-4 but it is having issues with Gtk 4 (still new) so I ported it to work with Gtk 3.
+This was developed under Manjaro 21.2, Gnome edition; basic functionality has been tested on all other editions of Manjaro 21.2 and on Ubuntu 21.10.
+(2/25/22)
 ## Dependencies
 This project depends on another of my projects, ccalc-lib; that project provides the backend to this project's GUI frontend.